jpzfm/key-light-automation/README.md

 # Key Light Automation

-A simple script to automate a HomeKit light turning on/off with a web cam's start/stop state in macOS.
+A simple script to automate a HomeKit light turning on/off with a webcam's start/stop state in macOS.
 I use a Hue Play light bar set to a specific white color temperature, but this should work with any HomeKit light.

 ## Instructions